JustAman62/what-could-it-cost/README.md

 What Could It Cost? is a simple web game where you try to guess how much a random grocery store product costs.
 Think "The Price is Right" vibes.

+Play it now at [whatcoulditcost.amandhoot.com](https://whatcoulditcost.amandhoot.com).

 ## Data

-Product data is scraped from [trolley.co.uk](https://www.trolley.co.uk/), which compares prices for common grocery items between UK supermarkets.
-We take the average price of all the supermarkets as our price you are trying to guess.
+Product data is scraped from [trolley.co.uk](https://www.trolley.co.uk/)'s Grocery Price Index, which compares prices for common grocery items between UK supermarkets.
+We take the average price of all the supermarkets listed as the actual price are trying to guess.

+## How it Works

+All games are 5 rounds long, and have a seed.
+The seed is used to seed the RNG which picks which products are chosen for the game.
+This means the 5 products chosen are deterministic by the seed, so that multiple players can play the same game.

+Daily games have a seed calculated as the number of days since the 1st October 2024, plus an offset of 1000 days.

+Scoring is determined on how far your guess is from the actual price.
+If you're bang-on, then you'll receive 1000 points.
+Every penny you are away from the price, you lose 2 points.
+Once you are £5 away from the price, you receive 0 points.

 ## Commands